DISCLAIMER: I do not own the title (The Hunger Games) or any of the characters related to it. The book and characters all belong to SUZANNE COLLINS.

 Hey, I just want to say thanks if you're reading this... also please REVIEW! :-) This is my first story and I really hope you all like it!

 Edit - Hi again, so I decided to do a major re-editing of this whole story, since there are a few things I would like to change (but nothing really too major, mostly just writing style).
 I appreciate all of you who have read it and left reviews; it was a really awesome experience for my first story!
 Feel free to re-read it, and tell me if you like the changes I make!

 (I will mark the chapters I have re-edited with *)

 *CHAPTER 1: RECALLING THE GAMES

 My body slowly starts to crumple and descend toward the mattress, until I am lying with my face pressed up against the sheets, trying to stifle the sobs that are coming.
-Tears form puddles and make the soft fabric cling to my face, and I try to stop.
+Tears form small puddles and make the soft fabric cling to my face, and I try to stop.